Epilepsy is a neurological disorder caused by unusual nerve cell activity in the brain.

 A seizure can cause loss of awareness and affect your ability to control a car.
 You could injure yourself or others if you have a seizure while driving.

-People with epilepsy are reportedly 15 to 19 times more likely to drown than the rest of the population.
+People with epilepsy are more likely to drown than the rest of the population.
 That’s because people with epilepsy may have a seizure while in a swimming pool, lake, bathtub, or other body of water.

 They may be unable to move or may lose awareness of their situation during the seizure.
 If you swim and have a history of seizures, make sure a lifeguard on duty is aware of your condition.
 Never swim alone.